pixelpapercraft/pixel-papercraft-generator-builder/src/generators/minecraft-block/README.md

 ## Creating the texture files

+Minecraft asset files can be obtained from https://mcasset.cloud/

+Recent versions of Minecraft block textures are in asset folder `assets\minecraft\textures\block`

-Place the texture files into a directory named `textures-original`, such as
+Copy the directory containing the block textures into a the `textures-original` and rename it, such as

 ```
-textures-original/minecraft-1.16.5
+textures-original/minecraft-1.17.2
 ```

 Then run the command:

 ```
-npm run blocks:makeTextures
+npm run make-block-textures
 ```

 This will generate files in the `textures` directory.

+## Enabling the new textures in the Block Generator

+Open the `MinecraftBlock_Textures.res` file.

+Add the new texture data to the top of the file.

+## Commit the changes

-Commit these files to the repo.
+Commit the changes to the repo.

-**Do not commit the original texture files to the repo, only commit the generated merged texture file**
+**IMPORTANT: Do not commit the original texture files to the repo, only commit the generated merged texture file**